imperialnolini/photoplate/README.md

 \* b1 = -20 \* b2 = 30 \* e = error following a uniform distribution
 from 0.0001 to 1

-We begin by generating 10000 datapoints (let’s sample with replacement from 0 to 10000000 for x1 and x2 and from 0 to 1 without replacement for e then calculate values of y per the betas defined above):
+We’ll generate 10000 datapoints for our analysis.
+Let’s sample with replacement from 0 to 10000000 for x1 and x2, our two explanatory variables, and from 0.0001 to 1 without replacement for e, our error.
+Then, we’ll calculate values of y per the betas defined above.
+The data
+generation:

 ``` r
 base::set.seed(1)